+Here are the prime points on how AWS encryption services to its applications.
 Data is crucial in the current internet scenario.
 Despite all the efforts in place, a tiny amount of lenience will cause cyber-fraudsters to hack our data.
-Usually, all cloud providers have some kind of encryption services.
-In this post, you can find how AWS manages encryption.

-In the way to learn more, basically, there are 8 Popular Encryption Methods.
-But, AWS supports only two kinds of encryption services.
+Here are 8 Popular Encryption Methods.
+However AWS supports two encryption services.

-In AWS, the encryption basically is managed by AWS Key Management Service and AWS CloudHSM.
+The encryption service is managed by AWS Key Management Service and AWS CloudHSM.

-- All the managed services handled by third parties.
+- All the managed services look after by third parties.

 AWS Key Management Features.